imh9299-sudo/DAAH26/_pages/dn.md

 ## Digital Literacy Reflection: A Visual Arts Student's Journey

-As a twenty-year-old Visual Arts major navigating the increasingly digital landscape of contemporary artistic practice, I find myself at an inflection point where traditional creative skills must coexist with computational literacy.
-Digital literacy, I've come to understand, is not merely about operating software or consuming content—it's about understanding how digital systems shape our creative expression, research methodologies, and collaborative potential.
+As a twenty-one-year-old Visual Arts major navigating the increasingly digital presence on contemporary artistic practice, I find myself at a point where I understand why and how traditional creative skills  coexist with computational literacy.
+Digital literacy is not merely about operating software, managing umbers and graphs, or consuming content.
+It's about understanding how digital systems can enhance creative expressions, research methodologies, and collaborative works.

-In my daily academic life, I employ several digital strategies that have become second nature.
-Content creation platforms like Adobe Creative Suite form the backbone of my visual work, while Instagram and TikTok serve dual purposes as exhibition spaces and research tools where I analyze contemporary artistic trends.
+Throughout my academic life, I have developed several digital strategies.
+Initially, I considered content creation platforms like Photoshop, InDesign, or Procrate the main forms of creating visual work, specifically for while Instagram and TikTok serve dual purposes as exhibition spaces and research tools where I analyze contemporary artistic trends.
 For research and data management, I've adopted Notion for organizing visual references, Pinterest for mood boarding, and Google Drive for collaborative project management.
 These platforms represent my first vocabulary in digital literacy: the ability to navigate existing tools effectively.
 Yet, I'm beginning to recognize the limitations of this surface-level competency.

-What strikes me most vividly is the interdisciplinary richness in my cohort.
+What strikes me most is the interdisciplinary richness in my cohort.
 A Computer Science student approaches digital problems with algorithmic thinking, while my Film and New Media peers understand narrative structure within digital ecosystems.
 My Environmental Studies classmates are using GIS mapping and data visualization tools to communicate complex ecological data.
 Engineering students manipulate digital fabrication software with precision I can only aspire toward.
 These diverse skill sets highlight that digital literacy is not monolithic—it's a constellation of practices shaped by disciplinary needs and ambitions.

 The concept of digital humanities has fundamentally reframed how I perceive my own field.
 Previously, I viewed digital tools as mere extensions of traditional artistic practice—digital substitutes for paint and canvas.
 Now, I'm recognizing that digital humanities offer entirely new interpretive frameworks.
 Platforms like ArcGIS, Processing, or even machine learning tools allow artists to ask entirely different questions of their subjects.
 An artist using data visualization to represent social networks operates in a space where aesthetics and analytics merge.
 This realization has been humbling and exciting in equal measure.